-- Dispositive Motions.
 The opposing party must file and serve its opposition papers no more than TWENTY-ONE (21) DAYS after service of the motion, unless otherwise ordered by the Court.
-The moving party must file and serve its reply papers, which may not exceed (10) pages in length, no more than SEVEN (7) DAYS after service of the response papers, unless otherwise ordered by the Court.
+The moving party must file and serve its reply papers, if any, which may not exceed (10) pages in length, no more than SEVEN (7) DAYS after service of the response papers, unless otherwise ordered by the Court.
 A sur-reply is not permitted.
-The moving party must specifically articulate the relief requested and must set forth a factual basis which, if proven true, would entitle the moving party to the requested relief. - 2.
-Non-dispositive motions: The opposing party must file and serve its opposition papers no more than TWENTY-ONE (21) DAYS after service of the motion, unless otherwise ordered by the Court.
+The moving party must specifically articulate the relief requested and must set forth a factual basis which, if proven true, would entitle the moving party to the requested relief.